Literally the last time they didn’t mess it up

 BUT THIS IS A BETTER MOVIE: The Empire Strikes Back

-Not just the best sequel of all time, but probably the best intergalactic love story there will ever be.
+Not just the best sequel of all time, but probably the best science fiction love story too.
 Just to really hammer the point home here, Leia said I LOVE YOU, Han Solo said I KNOW.
 Talk about a nerf herder.

 BEST PICTURE WAS: Chariots of Fire